carolinaamg/dnds_archaea/README.md

 Moreover, this repository provides example input files to go from genome files to the final statistical analyses to compare two models.

-Input example files (genomes) can be found on the following Zenodo repository: https://zenodo.org/records/10854407
+Input example files (genomes) can be found in the following Zenodo repository: https://zenodo.org/records/10854407

 Once downloaded, your .tar.gz can be unzipped as follows: